DFKI-NLP/bias-memit/experiments/README.md

 The scripts provided in this folder and all subfolders have been developed by Meng et al. (2022) (repository: [`https://github.com/kmeng01/memit`](https://github.com/kmeng01/memit)).

 For the purpose of this thesis the script [`causal_trace.py`](causal_trace.py) is most relevant.
 It collects causal traces for a set of (pre-filtered) stereotypical tracing prompts.
+Tracing prompts for all tested LMs can be found in the subdirectory [`data/tracing_prompts`](data/tracing_prompts`).
 To obtain traces for a specific model run the following command:

 ```
 python3 -m experiments.causal_trace --model_name=<model-name>  \